Closing Date: EXTENDED to 31st March 2017

 Start date: to start immediately (can be negotiated)

 Remuneration: Volunteer Role – approximately 8 hours per week (16 hrs between 2 people).
 Phone and travel reimbursements available to a maximum of $100 per month in total.
-Likely to become a paid position once funding is secured in Qld.
+Likely to become a paid position with more hours once funding is secured in Qld.

 The Welcome Dinner Project is a major initiative of non-profit organisation joiningthedots.
 The Welcome Dinner Project has been connecting newly arrived people with established Australians over pot-luck dinners in local homes since March 2013.
 The initiative is off to a great start in Qld, with over a dozen successful Welcome Dinners already being held in local homes plus several larger-scale community dinners.
 A dedicated team of volunteers have been trained as Welcome Dinner facilitators in Brisbane and Toowoomba and there are many existing networks and beneficial partnerships already formed with like-minded organisations.